Hello from Chinarrative!

 Reminiscing brought back all these memories for Jiang Bo.
 Even the difficulties he was experiencing at the time became lighthearted recollections, prompting Jiang Bo to conclude that traveling via motorcycle was more fun than driving.
 When their journey drew to a close and Jiang Bo arrived at the Chengdu airport, he still had his motorcycle helmet strapped on.

-Chinese students prepare for the gaokao, or national college entrance examination.
-7 June 2017.
-Imaginechina.
+Chinese students prepare for the national college entrance examination on June 7, 2017.
+Source: ImagineChina.